debiai/docs/documentation/dataInsertion/pythonModule/quickStart.md

 debiai_model_2.add_results_np(results_np)
 ```

-Now, both the data, metadata and the 2 models are ready to be analyzed with the Debiai dashboard.
+Now, both the data and the 2 models are ready to be analyzed with the Debiai dashboard.

 ![img](./helloDebiai/HelloDebiAI_5.png)
 ![img](./helloDebiai/HelloDebiAI_4.png)